Apple and Epic Games Agree to Not Have Jury Trial - The Mac Observer

 Epic Games and Apple met (virtually) in court for this first time earlier this week.
 That brought with it the possibility of a full-blown jury trial in 2021.
-However, in a rare example of the two sides agreeing, they decided on Tuesday to move away from.
+However, in a rare example of the two sides agreeing, they decided on Tuesday to move away from that.
 Instead, they said the case should be heard in Court, but not a jury.

 Apple and Epic Games Actually Agree on Something